Gun Cleaning & Running In Using Wipe-Out

 RUNNING-IN A BARREL – Using WIPE-OUT, PATCH-OUT & ACCELERATOR

 Before we get to the actual procedure, let’s first start by discussing the particular nature of the inside of a barrel in a modern firearm.
 There are practically no set standards for barrel material (which may be carbon steel or stainless), nor are there very many standards in the methods of producing the rifling inside.
 With this in mind it is easy to understand why there are not many "givens" in the process of running-in a barrel.
 Most of the barrels produced fall into two classes.
 "Factory barrels" are those that come fitted to your major brand complete firearm.
 "Custom barrels" produced by independent custom manufacturers that offer a wider range of selection and generally a much higher degree of quality.
-The "Custom barrel" is usually installed by your favorite gunsmith or custom rifle maker.
+The "Custom barrel" is usually installed by your favourite gunsmith or custom rifle maker.

 The rifling process starts with through-drilling a blank of barrel steel.
 The straightness of this primary hole drilling is just as important as the following methods of rifling are.
 Barrel makers have a varied number of grooves in the rifling they can produce.
 This process is usually achieved by either one of three methods.
 The way most barrels were made for centuries was to "Cut" rifling in the barrel by the means of a Hook and Broach.
 Today most barrels produced by this method are called "Cut Rifle Barrels".
 The second method of producing rifling in a barrel is called "Button Rifled Barrels".
 A button made usually of a carbide steel alloy, is forced through the barrel to produce a "Button Rifle Barrel".
 Lastly is the "Hammer-forged barrel" which is produced by first through-drilling an oversize hole, placing a mandrel inside which has the rifling on its exterior.
 The barrel blank is then "hammered" with tremendous pressure in a 360 degree manner to shrink the barrel down around the mandrel.
 All of these processes are capable of producing barrels that can produce incredible accuracy.